|

 to the wielder and a spell or two.

-normal ST cost).
+at normal ST cost).
 Must be touching skin.
-Will decay over a one year
+Will decay over a one

-period of heavy use (wear it most days whether adventuring or not),
+year period of heavy use (wear it most days whether adventuring or

-or 3 years of highly selective use (only on adventures when combat
+not), or 3 years of highly selective use (only on adventures when

-is near).
-Wearer gets +1 reaction with dragonnewts and dragons, and
+combat is near).
+Wearer gets +1 reaction with dragonnewts and

 - Dragon Staff - Staff of Power